How Big Is 21 Cm

 Q: What is the best way to measure 21 cm accurately?

 A: A standard ruler or measuring tape is ideal.
-Ensure the measuring tool is placed correctly against the object being measured to obtain the most accurate reading.
+Consider this: ensure the measuring tool is placed correctly against the object being measured to obtain the most accurate reading.
 For more precise measurements, consider using a caliper or other specialized measuring tools.

 Q: How can I improve my estimation of 21 cm without using a measuring tool?